 DNP Course Descriptions

 This course studies the distribution of disease in populations and the study of risk and prevention of diseases.
 Principles and methods of epidemiologic investigation including describing the patterns of illness in populations and research designs for investigating the etiology of disease are explored.
 Quantitative measures are used to determine risk, association and procedures for standardization of rates.
+Basic biostatistics will be utilized in this course.
 Examination of major health problems such as cancer, chronic disease, and infectious processes is included.

-GPNS 916 Health Care Information Systems (3 cr)
+GPNS 916 Health Care Information Systems - 3 credits

-A multidisciplinary approach to informatics will be used to incorporate nursing science, computer science and information science.
+In this course a multidisciplinary approach to informatics will be used to incorporate nursing science, computer science, information technology, and information science.
 Students will analyze information requirements, design system alternatives, and consider the management of resources.
 The evaluation of the effectiveness of clinical and/or management information systems in health care is considered.
 The course will examine the resources and methods required to apply these technologies to clinical guidelines, communication systems and to enhance health care delivery.

-GPNS 917 Transcultural Care and Global Health Perspectives (3 cr)
+GPNG 917 Transcultural Care and Global Health Perspectives - 3 credits

 This course explores the impact of globalization on health care and health care planning, and the need to design health care systems that are responsive to diverse cultural needs.
 The focus is on select global health problems assessed in a multidisciplinary manner to assure attention to the underserved and their complex cultural needs and requirements.
 Attention is directed at increasing the capacity of health care professionals to develop culturally sensitive health care systems.

 GPNS 937 Ethical Leadership in Complex Organizations - 3 credits